Patient Conditions and Privacy

 - Critical – Vital signs are unstable.
 Expected outcome is unpredictable.

-The Communication and Public Affairs Department works directly with the media to provide accurate and timely information about patients’ conditions, while also respecting patients' wishes and complying with HIPAA privacy regulations.
-To that end, the hospital does not release information on patients whose injuries may have resulted from domestic abuse or violent crime, or have requested to be placed on a HIPAA block.
+Communication & Public Affairs works to provide accurate and timely information about patients’ conditions, while also respecting patients' wishes and complying with HIPPA privacy regulations.
+To that end, the hospital does not release information about patients whose injuries may have resulted from domestic abuse or violent crime, or patients who have requested their information be restricted.